mobizt/Firebase-ESP32/README.md

 }
 */

-//Now parse/read the contents from specific node unit/temp2
+// Now parse/read the contents from specific node unit/temp2
-//FirebaseJsonData is required to keep the parse results which can be accessed later FirebaseJsonData result;
+// FirebaseJsonData is required to keep the parse results which can be accessed later FirebaseJsonData result;

 json.get(result, "unit/temp2");

 if (result.success)
 {
-  //Print type of parsed data e.g string, int, double, bool, object, array, null and undefined Serial.println(result.type);
+  // Print type of parsed data e.g string, int, double, bool, object, array, null and undefined Serial.println(result.type);
-  //Print its content e.g.string, int, double, bool whereas object, array and null also can access as string Serial.println(result.to<String>());
+  // Print its content e.g.string, int, double, bool whereas object, array and null also can access as string Serial.println(result.to<String>());
-  //Serial.println(result.to<int>());
+  // Serial.println(result.to<int>());
-  //Serial.println(result.to<bool>());
+  // Serial.println(result.to<bool>());
-  //Serial.println(result.to<float>());
+  // Serial.println(result.to<float>());
-  //Serial.println(result.to<double>());
+  // Serial.println(result.to<double>());
 }

-//The above code will show
+// The above code will show
 /**
 string
 Celcius
 */

-//To get the array temp from FirebaseJson
+// To get the array temp from FirebaseJson

 json.get(result, "temp1");

-//Prepare FirebaseJsonArray to take the array from FirebaseJson FirebaseJsonArray arr;
+// Prepare FirebaseJsonArray to take the array from FirebaseJson FirebaseJsonArray arr;

-//Get array data
+// Get array data
 result.get<FirebaseJsonArray>(arr);

-//Call get with FirebaseJsonData to parse the array at defined index i for (size_t i = 0; i < arr.size(); i++)
+// Call get with FirebaseJsonData to parse the array at defined index i for (size_t i = 0; i < arr.size(); i++)
 {
-  //result now used as temporary object to get the parse results arr.get(result, i);
+  // result now used as temporary object to get the parse results arr.get(result, i);

-  //Print its value
+  // Print its value
   Serial.print("Array index: ");
   Serial.print(i);
   Serial.print(", type: ");